-4. In consideration of CCC/CSA accepting the Participant's application for membership in the Club or allowing the Participant to participate, the Parties agree that CCC/CSA, and its respective directors, officers, committee members, members, employees, volunteers, participants, agents and representatives are not responsible for any injury, personal injury, damage, property damage, expense, loss of income or loss of any kind suffered by the Participant during, or as a result of, any of the Activities sanctioned by CCC/CSA,, caused by the risks, dangers and hazards associated with the Activities.
+4. In consideration of CCC/CSA, the Division and the Club accepting the Participant's application for membership in the Club or allowing the Participant to participate, the Parties agree that CCC/CSA, the Division and the Club and its respective directors, officers, committee members, members, employees, volunteers, participants, agents and representatives are not responsible for any injury, personal injury, damage, property damage, expense, loss of income or loss of any kind suffered by the Participant during, or as a result of, any of the Activities sanctioned by one or more of CCC/CSA, the Division and the Club, caused by the risks, dangers and hazards associated with the Activities.